 Obligatory environmentalist disclaimer

 Some of Redwood City’s parking meters are solar powered, which is a bit ironic.
-The world will soon reach a peak in oil production, after which high gasoline prices will be unavoidable.
-If we don’t start switching to non-gasoline cars soon, there may not be as much demand for parking spaces.
-Additionally, cars must be powered by non-fossil energy, or else we may be spending more time dealing with climate change than driving to downtown cultural/entertainment districts.
+When the world reaches a peak in oil production, high gasoline prices will be unavoidable.
+There may not be as much demand for parking spaces at some point in the twenty-first century.
+Additionally, cars must be powered by non-fossil energy, or else we might be spending more time dealing with climate change than driving to downtown cultural/entertainment districts.
 So let’s hope we have non-fossil cars in addition to solar parking meters.

 Resources